QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

             .TakeWhile(x => x.Size.Height <= context.AvailableSize.Height)
             .ToList();

-        // update the state, so the component remembers how many items has been already shown on previous pages State = new OrdersTableState
+        // update the state, so the component remembers how many items have already been shown on previous pages State = new OrdersTableState
         {
             ShownItemsCount = State.ShownItemsCount + possibleItems.Count